AIAppliedUK/sg-identity-techdocs/src/getting-started.md

 ### 5. Exchange Code for Tokens

-Create a JWT client assertion and exchange the authorization code:
+Once you receive this callback you then must create a JWT client assertion and exchange the authorization code:

 ```http
 POST https://authz.integration.scotaccount.service.gov.scot/token